ansible/ansible-container/docs/rst/getting_started.rst

 Getting Started
 ===============

+Projects in Ansible Container are identified by their path in the filesystem.
-A project in Ansible Container is called an **app**.
-It contains all of the source and files for use inside of your project, as well as the Ansible Container build and orchestration instructions.
-The Ansible Container files are contained in the ``ansible/`` directory.
+The project path contains all of the source and files for use inside of your project, as well as the Ansible Container build and orchestration instructions.

 Dipping a Toe In - Starting from Scratch
 ----------------------------------------

 Ansible Container provides a convenient way to start your app by simply running ``ansible-container init`` from within your project directory, which creates:

 .. code-block:: bash

-    ansible/
+    ./
        container.yml
-       main.yml
        meta.yml
-       requirements.txt
+       ansible-requirements.txt
        requirements.yml
        ansible.cfg

 Other ``ansible-container`` subcommands enable the container development workflow:

 * ``ansible-container build`` initiates the build process.
-It uses an Ansible Container Builder container and also runs instances of your base container images as specified in ``container.yml``.
-The Builder container runs the playbook ``main.yml`` against them, committing the results as new images.
+It builds and launches a special container called the Conductor container.
+The Conductor then runs instances of your base container images as specified in ``container.yml``.
+  The Conductor container applies `Ansible roles <https://docs.ansible.com/ansible/playbooks_roles.html>`_ against them, committing each role as new image layers.
 Ansible communicates with the other containers through the container engine, not through SSH.
 * ``ansible-container run`` orchestrates containers from your built images together as described by the ``container.yml`` file.
-In your development environment, the ``container.yml`` can specify overrides to make development faster without having to rebuild images for every code change.
+The ``container.yml`` can specify overrides to make development faster without having to rebuild images for every code change.
-* ``ansible-container push`` uploads your built images to a container registry of your choice.
-* ``ansible-container shipit`` generates an Ansible Role to orchestrate containers from your built images in production container platforms, like Kubernetes or Red Hat OpenShift.
+* ``ansible-container deploy`` uploads your built images to a container registry of your choice and generates an Ansible playbook to orchestrate containers from your built images in production container platforms, like Kubernetes or Red Hat OpenShift.

 So what goes into the files that make this work?